-Corporate Social Responsibility
+Social Responsibility

-Overview Policy
+10.1 Overview Policy

-The Board of Directors is committed to good corporate governance and the development of social responsibility in accordance with the guidelines for the development of the organization towards long-term sustainability in the future.
-The Company has a socially responsible business policy in accordance with set principles with 8 principles as follows:
+Board of Directors is committed to Good Corporate Governance and the development of capacity for corporate social responsibility practices in accordance with the organization's development approach towards long-term sustainability in the future by balancing the economy, society and environment, and the Company has a corporate social responsibility business policy according to the principles of the Stock Exchange of Thailand, 8 principles as follows:

-1. Operation and preparation of reports
+1) Operations and preparation of reports

-- The reporting process by the company is in the process of studying, selecting, implementing and preparing reports. - The operation is in accordance with the policies disclosed by the Company and is carried out in accordance with principles ranging from risk assessment, determination of guidelines and communications with employees and employees, as well as monitoring operations.
+- The process of preparing the Company report is in the study period for selection and preparation of the report. - Operate according to the policies disclosed by the Company and operate in accordance with the principles from risk assessment, which set of guidelines communicating with employees and workers as well as to check the operation.